BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 #Intro to BDU L-EARN

 Welcome to BDU L-EARN!

-BDU L-EARN is a Learn and Earn program, where you can learn about crypto and earn crypto at the same time.
+BDU L-EARN is a Learn and Earn program, where you can learn about, and earn cryptocurrency at the same time.

 ## Learning
 ### Topics

-Crypto
+The primary topic in this program is cryptocurrency.
+We cover the major cryptocurrencies Bitcoin and Ethereum,

-### Lesson structure
+### Lesson Structure
 Our educational material is organized in a tree like structure.
 The tree has learning categories, or "branches", and lessons, or "leafs".
 We call this the learning tree.

 #### Lesson codes